cgarbin/cgarbin.github.io/_posts/2021-01-26-ai-and-jobs.md

 This is a very readable paper, with many concrete examples of current jobs and roles and how much they could be affected by the improvements in prediction (and decision making) through AI.

-Feb 2022 update: Another The Economist article, [Economists are revising their views on robots and jobs](https://www.economist.com/finance-and-economics/2022/01/22/economists-are-revising-their-views-on-robots-and-jobs).
+### Frn 2022 update: "Economists are revising their views on robots and jobs"

-{: .notice--success}
+Another The Economist article, [Economists are revising their views on robots and jobs](https://www.economist.com/finance-and-economics/2022/01/22/economists-are-revising-their-views-on-robots-and-jobs).

 This article is about robots, not artificial intelligence.
 However, it is the same general topic of "effect of automation on jobs".